-Two centuries later, roulette remains as popular as ever, and attracts throngs of gamblers due to its slow pace of action and easy-to-learn rules.
+Born more than 200 years ago, roulette remains as popular as ever, and attracts throngs of NJ gamblers due to its slow pace of action and easy-to-learn rules.
 Here we will take you through the basics of the game and explain each of the different types of bets that can be made.
-In just a few minutes, you’ll learn all you need to know about how to play online roulette and how to hopefully take home a big payday!
+In just a few minutes, you’ll learn all you need to know about how to play online roulette in New Jersey, and how to take home a big payday!

 Online Roulette Basics

 Outside bets are wagers placed on large groupings of slots, on pocket color, or on odd or even numbers.
-This type of bet gives you a better chance of winning, but offers a lower payout when you do.
+This type of bet gives you a better chance of winning, but offers a lower payout.
 The following are outside bets:

-- Even or odd: a bet on whether the winning pocket is an odd or an even number.
+- Even or odd: a bet on whether the winning number is an odd or an even number.

 - 1-18 or 19-36: a bet on either the first half or the second half of numbers on the wheel.